planetfederal/workshops/workshops/suiteintro/doc/source/geoexplorer/printing.rst

 #.
 When your map has been prepared, your browser will prompt you to save or open the PDF.

    .. figure:: img/gx_print_pdf.png
-      :align: center

-      *A PDF map printed from GeoExplorer*
+      A PDF map printed from GeoExplorer

 .. note::